BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 # Computing the Digest Tree

-This section is normative, and specifies how the digests for each of the envelope cases are computed.
-The examples in this section may be used as test vectors.
+This section specifies how the digests for each of the envelope cases are computed.
+The minimum size of the digest and order of operations specified is normative, but the specific cryptographic hash algorithm used by the reference implementation {{BLAKE3}} is informative.
+When implementing using BLAKE3, the examples in this section may be used as test vectors.

 Each of the seven enumerated envelope cases produces an image which is used as input to a cryptographic hash function to produce a digest of its contents.